 The following activities are strictly prohibited, with no exceptions:

-Violations of the rights of any person or Township protected by copyright, trade secret, patent or other intellectual property, or similar laws or regulations, including, but not limited to, the installation or distribution of "pirated" or other software products that are not appropriately licensed for use by Bloomfield Township.
+Violations of the rights of any person or the Township protected by copyright, trade secret, patent or other intellectual property, or similar laws or regulations, including, but not limited to, the installation or distribution of "pirated" or other software products that are not appropriately licensed for use by Bloomfield Township.

 Unauthorized copying of copyrighted material including, but not limited to, digitization and distribution of photographs from magazines, books or other copyrighted sources, copyrighted music, and the installation of any copyrighted software for which Bloomfield Township or the end user does not have an active license is strictly prohibited.